jiangfengming/puppeteer-prerender/README.md

   // Number.
 Maximum navigation time in milliseconds.
   timeout: 30000,

   // String.
+Wait until the global variable been set.
+  waitForVariable: undefined,

+  // String.
 Specific user agent to use in this page.
 The default value is set by the underlying Chromium.
   userAgent: undefined,